-In addition to completing the TouroCOM required third and fourth year Core Clerkships, students also have the flexibility to select and schedule their Elective rotations.
+In addition to completing the TouroCOM required third-year and fourth-year Core Clerkships, students also have the flexibility to select and schedule their Elective rotations.
+Third year students are required to submit the Elective Request form to their Third Year Coordinator for approval from the Clinical Education department.
 Elective rotations allow students opportunities to complete rotations in their areas of interest, strengthen areas of educational need, and gain experience in disciplines to enhance knowledge and skills in preparation for residency, as well participate in research.
+Fourth year student elective rotations (and required Sub-Internship) may also serve as audition rotations.